-6.2.1 It is the responsibility of the Medical Delegates and other authorised agents and persons (DCOs), to ensure that the Doping Controls are conducted correctly.
+6.2.1 It is the responsibility of the FIAS Anti-Doping Coordinator and other authorised agents and persons (DCOs), to ensure that the Doping Controls are conducted correctly.
 The FIAS uses DCOs of the respective NADOs/Private service providers, trained by them for their responsibilities, they must not have a conflict of interests in the outcome of the Sample collection and must not be Minors.
 DCOs shall have official authorisation documentation by their NADOs / Private Service provider which includes their name, photograph and the expiry date of the identification.
-Sample Collection Personnel and Chaperones shall be adequately trained by their NADOs in a programme, which shall include studies of all relevant requirements of the Sample collection process.
-Thereafter they shall be accredited by their NADOs for a maximum of two years with the possibility of re- accreditation after having completed a training programme within the year prior to re- accreditation.
-Only such Sample Collection Personnel/ accredited by their NADOs / Private service provider company shall be authorised to conduct Sample collection activities on behalf of the FIAS.
+Sample Collection Personnel and Chaperones shall be adequately trained by their NADOs in a programme, which shall include studies of all relevant requirements of the Sample collection process..
+Only such Sample Collection Personnel/ accredited by their NADOs /

+Private service provider company shall be authorised to conduct Sample collection activities on behalf of the FIAS.